plysytsya/template-mailer/README.md

     ...
     jinja2.exceptions.UndefinedError: 'second_variable' is undefined

-To change this policy you can provide an option to the render_template-method:
+To change this policy you can provide option undefined="allow" to the render_template-method:

     >>> from template_mailer import render_template
     >>> template = "<html> foo: {{ variable }} ham: {{ second_variable }} </html>"